Pre-requisites for Applying for Family Reunion Visa for Germany:

 - Applicant’s ID card:

 A copy of applicant’s ID card attested by oath commissioner.
 You can get it attested easily from courts in your city by paying 20 or 30 rupees per document.
 Make the photo copy on one page, meaning both side of ID card should be on side of page.
 This document isn’t mentioned on embassy’s website (But it is should be attached at 4th number, it is among the compulsory documents).
-Here I would like to quote suggestion given by Usman Alludin, please do your homework properly and apply with complete documents.
+Here I would like to quote suggestion given by A Candidate, please do your homework properly and apply with complete documents.
 It is better to spend 1 month in doing the home work instead of waiting for six months after applying with incomplete documents.